 The locomotives carried vast freight including most local produce, as well as providing transport to many rural stops now erased.
 With the advent of the oil boom and the 'progression' of road building programs, the junction was reduced to an unmanned stop on the Cotswold Line for passengers only.
 We intend to furnish this cottage with prints and artefacts of that reflect this history.

-The ground floor is open plan; comfortable living and dining space with a colour television a digi box and DVD.
+The ground floor is open plan; comfortable living with dining space.

 A bathroom with a power shower situated off the living area.
 The kitchen is fully equipped with utensils to the Visit Britain three star rating: cooker, fridge, microwave.
 Upstairs are two single beds reached via the stairs, and a self contained double room off this.